 Media

-Lamb lets you add images to posts without leaving the editor.
-Uploaded files are stored under src/assets/YYYY/MM/ and served from your own site — there is no external image host.
+Lamb lets you add images and video to posts without leaving the editor.
+Uploaded files are stored under src/assets/YYYY/MM/ and served from your own site — there is no external host.

 Adding images